This is a floating closed javascript menu.

 In 1959, Chapter 1062 truncated the route back to [LRN 60] (Route 1), and extended the terminus to [LRN 170] (I-605): “[LRN 60] northwest of the Los Angeles International Airport to [LRN 170] a point on [LRN 165], the Harbor Freeway, between Santa Barbara Avenue and Florence Avenue

-This route runs from Route 1 to Route 605, and is most of the proposed/partially constructed Route 90 freeway.
+The post-1959 version of the route runs from Route 1 to Route 605, and is most of the proposed/partially constructed Route 90 freeway.
 A submission of proposed freeways listed LRN 221 as running from the Ocean Freeway (LRN 60) to the San Diego Freeway, and being the Manhattan Freeway, but that doesn't correspond to the 1947 or 1959 routings.

 Acronyms and Explanations: